Everglades Palm / Paurotis Palm

 Acoelorrhaphe wrightii

-If you crossed an areca palm with a cabbage palm, and crossed it again with a saw palmetto, this is what you might get — the everglades palm.
+If you crossed an areca palm with a cabbage palm, and crossed it again with a saw palmetto, this is what you might get — the everglades palm, also known as the paurotis palm.
 It is tall and gangly, clustering like the areca, with the shaggy trunk of the cabbage palm.
 Plus, the stems of the leaves are armed with sharp teeth of the saw palmetto.

 It is one of 11 palm trees native to Florida, and a rare one at that.
 Florida officials have deemed it to be threatened, in fact.
 It is only found in Florida among the 50 states, and its natural range only extends to Miami-Dade, Collier and mainland Monroe — basically the confines of Everglades National Park.
 We've seen some maps put it in Pinellas County as well.